The life of a cruise casino dealer

-Excellent communication skills are very important and if you speak more than one language that is a huge plus in your favour.
-Being good at maths and recognising game outcome is also an advantage, but you’ll quickly pick up the trade once you start training.
+Excellent communication skills are very important and if you speak more than one language that is a huge plus in your favor.
+Being good at maths and recognizing game outcome is also an advantage, but you’ll quickly pick up the trade once you start training.
 There are tonnes of resources online that will teach you how to play casino games and everything else you need to know about being a dealer.

 See you aboard!

 Wondering what’s it like to be a casino dealer on land?
 Discover the pros and cons of the job – and decide for yourself if it’s a dream job or a total nightmare.